 For example, the marketing team might use Power BI to create a report that shows the performance of different marketing campaigns, such as how many leads were generated and how many were converted into customers.

-At the end of the day, you need to evaluate your particular business needs, and weigh the return you would get on your investment when using either Tableau or Power BI.
-In addition to the cost of subscription to these services, you should consider things like the amount of time you would spend training your staff to use them, and whether you're trying to swallow more than you can chew by using more advanced BU solutions than you need at the moment.
+In addition to the cost of subscription to these services, you should consider things like the amount of time you would spend training your staff to use them, and whether you're trying to swallow more than you can chew by using more advanced BI solutions than you need now.